ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {PANEL/}

-{PANEL: Creating an encrypted backup}
+{PANEL: Creating an Encrypted Backup}

 ####Creating an Encrypted Logical-Backup